 Domestic flights are often delayed or cancelled at short notice.

-See the Aviation Safety Network website for information on aviation incidents in Nigeria.
+The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+See instead the Aviation Safety Network website for information on aviation safety in Nigeria.

 The death penalty may be imposed for other serious crimes such as murder and armed robbery.